This brochure describes

 Barron ALERT System

-The Barron River ALERT flood warning system was installed in 1995 as a cooperative project between the Bureau of Meteorology, the City of Cairns and Cairns Port Authority.
+The Barron River ALERT flood warning system was installed in 1995 as a cooperative project between the Bureau of Meteorology, the City of Cairns and the Cairns Port Authority.
 The system comprises a network of rainfall and river height field stations which report via VHF radio to base station computers in Cairns.

-The base station computer in the Cairns City Council offices collects the data and has software that displays it in graphical and tabular form.
+The base station computer in the Cairns Regional Council offices collects the data and has software that displays it in graphical and tabular form.
 The data is also received by the Bureau's Flood Warning Centre where it is used in hydrologic models to assist in formulating river height predictions.